ParallelMaths/parallel/pages/10-15-optical-illusions.md

 ## 2. Probability puzzle

 ::: problem id=2_1 marks=3
 __2.1__ It’s dark.
 Your sock drawer contains 10 white socks and 10 black socks.
 You take out one sock, but you don’t know what colour it is.
-You take out a second sock – what is the probably that the second sock is white?
+You take out a second sock – what is the probability that the second sock is white?

 Write down your probability as a decimal, accurate to one decimal place.